forki/NoSilverBullet/slides/index.md

 ' creative process managed as such

 ---
-#### I "liked" this paper, but ...

-' fed ego
-' looked to the commoditization of hardware for comparison ' even hardware no single activity
-' placated by stuff that makes us feel good
-' want software to be hard

-***
-### On the Visualized
-+ UML
-+ Domain Driven Design
-+ Functional Programming
-    + Domain & Range
-    + Map X => Y
-    + Filter X where Y
-    + Reduce  X,Y => Z

-' brooks speaks about what cannot be visualized

----
 #### Price to Performance gains
 + Commoditized Software engineering
 + Cost Cutting
 + Software Engineering Crisis

 >"There seem to be three major conditions that must be fulfilled.
 The world at large must recognize the need for the change; secondly the economic need for it must be sufficiently strong; and, thirdly, the change must be technically feasible." - Dijkstra

 ***